alexmagwe/lml/README.md

 x->h(x)->y
-h(x) is the function that maps x to y it is called a hypothesis, h(x)=Ax+c where a is a scalar and c is a constant
+h(x) is the function that maps x to y it is called a hypothesis, h(x)=Ax+c where A is a scalar and c is a constant

 #### Cost function